ElizabethStringer/ElizabethStringer.github.io/_posts/2020-9-6-Journalism in the Age of Data Blog Reveiw.md

 ---
 layout: post
-title: Journalism in the Age of Data | Review!
+title: Journalism in the Age of Data | Blog Review
 ---

 Journalism in the Age of Data Review